Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics/adding-new-metrics.md

 NOTE: Using the testing API requires calling `Glean.enableTestingMode()` first, such as from a `@Before` method.

+Event timestamps use a system timer that is guaranteed to be monotonic only within a particular boot of the device.
+Therefore, if there are any unsent recorded events on disk when the application starts, any pings containing those events are sent immediately, so that glean can start over using a new timer and events based on different timers are never sent within the same ping.

 ## Counters

 Used to count how often something happens, say how often a certain button was pressed.